Adele Kibre

-Adele Kibre was an expert in microphotography and a medievalist who participated in the clandestine discovery and filming of European academic documents during World War II at a time when Western libraries were otherwise unable to obtain scientific publications from countries with whom they were at war.
+Adele Kibre (1898-1974) was an American medieval scholar who became a spy for the Office of Strategic Services (OSS) during World War II.
+She was trained in Latin and had a PhD in medieval studies, she lived in Europe most of her adult life, supporting herself by filming academic and archived documents before and after the conflict, using her expertise in microphotography.

 Early life and education

-Adele Kibre was born in Philadelphia in 1898, and grew up in Los Angeles.
-Her family was involved in Hollywood life; her parents designed sets and one sister was married to a silent film star.
+Adele Kibre was born in Philadelphia in 1898, but her parents moved to California, so she grew up in Los Angeles.
+Her family was involved in Hollywood life.
+Her parents designed sets, and one of her sisters was married to a silent film star.